whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

     results/aligned/QG0088-C.bam.bai
 ```

-* QC the fastq files first.
+* It should also start by QCing the fastq files.
 We suggest using `fastqc` and `multiqc` for this.
   So this will output some files that look like this:

 ```
     results/qc/QG0033-C.fastqc.html